 The long-term buy and hold strategy is for going long.
 Retail traders will not be paying fees to retail brokers to borrow shares to open short positions.

-While it has been proven some option strategies are indeed profitable over the long term, it has also been proven that buy-and-hold indexing outperforms any basic options strategy with regard to both risk-adjusted and total return.
+While the data has suggested that some option strategies are indeed profitable over the long term, the data has also suggested that buy-and-hold indexing usually outperforms any basic options strategy with regard to both risk-adjusted and total return.

 The buy-and-hold strategy is harmful to the business model of retail brokers.

-Retail brokers and several other entities in the financial industry have a strong motivation and incentive to promote continuously trading the most volume and largest size.
+Retail brokers and several other entities in the financial industry have a strong incentive to promote continuously trading the most volume and largest size.